second-state/how_to_deploy_uniswap/README.md

 ```
 export const NETWORK_CHAIN_ID: number = parseInt(process.env.REACT_APP_CHAIN_ID ??
 '1')
 ```
-Anywhere else in that file where you see `//mainnet only` be sure to change the static `1`s to your chainId instead.
+Optional: Anywhere else in that file where you see `//mainnet only` be sure to change the static `1`s to your chainId instead.

 ---